KennanChan/Bimface.SDK/README.md

 {
     //create a credential with the app key and secret from bimface var credential = new AppCredential("your app key","your app secret");

     //create the client
     var client = BimfaceClient.GetOrCreate(credential, new ContainerAdapter());

     //register the IBusiness service as a singleton using Business as implementation client.Singleton<IBusiness, Business>();

     //get the IBusiness service instance
     var business = client.GetService<IBusiness>();

     business.Foo();
 }
 ```

 ### Request Plugin

 Request plugins runs before any API request is about to sent out.
-User can define their own plugin to do extra business.
+User can define their own plugins to do extra business.

 It is useful when there is a change in the bimface server side API but the sdk doesn't update in time.